 HRC Founding Board Member, First Gay U.S. Ambassador’s Book Out Today

-November 15, 2011 by Maureen McCarty, HRC Senior Digital Strategist
+November 15, 2011 by Maureen McCarty, HRC Associate Director of Digital Media

 James C. Hormel’s Fit to Serve, in which he chronicles his journey toward becoming the first openly gay U.S. ambassador, is now available.